How China’s innovation system really works

 The research for the China Company Transformation Indicator (CCTI) was carried out by Wei Wei and Kunjian Li at IMD’s research hub in Shenzhen, China, under the supervision of research director Mark Greeven, Professor of Innovation and Strategy at IMD.
 For more insights on China’s business landscape, explore the first article in our China Company Transformation Indicator 2024 series, focusing on global pharmaceutical investments in China.

-Mark Greeven is Professor of Management Innovation and Strategy, and Dean of Asia.
-At IMD he co-directs the Building Digital Ecosystems program, the Strategy for Future Readiness program, and is responsible for the school’s activities and outreach across China.
-Greeven is a founding member of the Business Ecosystem Alliance.
-Drawing on two decades of experience in research, teaching, and consulting in China, Greeven explores how to organize innovation in a turbulent world.
-He is ranked on the 2023 Thinkers50 list of global management thinkers.
+Mark Greeven is Professor of Management Innovation and Dean of Asia at IMD, where he co-directs the Building Digital Ecosystems program and the Strategy for Future Readiness program, and the Future-Ready Enterprise program, which is jointly offered with MIT.
+Drawing on two decades of experience in research, teaching, and consulting in China, he explores how to organize innovation in a turbulent world.
+Greeven is responsible for the school’s activities and outreach across Asia and is a founding member of the Business Ecosystem Alliance.
+He is ranked on the Thinkers50 list of global management thinkers (2025, 2023).

 Explore first person business intelligence from top minds curated for a global executive audience